TBye101/MagicalLife/Rulebook.md

 Every creature has stats.
 Stats depict various attributes of a creature.

-Strength
-Constitution
-Dexterity
-Wisdom
-Intelligence

-Weight capacity
-Faith
-Magic Power
+Strength : How strong the creature is
+Constitution : How tough/durable the creature is Dexterity : How quick the creature is
+Wisdom : How wise the creature is
+Intelligence : How smart the creature is

+Weight capacity : How much weight the creature can carry without slowing Faith : How powerful the creature is in service to their god Magic Power : How powerful the creature is at magic

+## Saving Throws

+## Races

+## Classes

+## Experience

+## Spells

+## Abilities

+## Prayers

+## Effects

+## Economy

+## Items

+## Creatures